2 Exploring Candy database

 1. Open the database.

 The results of this query are derived from multiple tables.
-To know which tables are used, you had to go to the design view of the query.
+To see which tables are used, switch to the query’s Design View.

 Figure 2.18: Query pralines per box in datasheet view.

-1. Put the query Pralines per box in the Design View on one of the following ways:
+1. Switch the Pralines per box query to Design View in one of the following ways:

-• Click in the bottom right of the program window on the button Design View .
+• Click the Design View button in the bottom right of the program window .

 • Choose tab Home > View (group Views) > Design View.

-• Right-clicking on the query name in the navigation pane and then choose Design View from the shortcut menu.
+• Right-click the query name in the navigation pane and choose Design View from the shortcut menu.

 Figure 2.19: Design query Pralines per box.

-The upper three rectangles represent the tables that are used for this query.
-The line with arrows connects the field names by which two tables are related to each other.
+The upper three rectangles represent the tables used in this query.
+The lines with arrows connect the field names by which the tables are related.

-In the lower part of this window, you will find in the first row the names of the used fields.
-In the third column is an expression, a kind of formula with operations on the fields.
-The expression formulated here is Sum([Pralines].[PralineCosts]*[BoxDetails].[Quantity]).
-Between the brackets, you see the names of the tables and fields.
+In the lower part of this window, the first row contains the names of the fields used.
+In the third column is an expression, a formula that performs operations on the fields.
+The expression here is Sum([Pralines].[PralineCosts]*[BoxDetails].[Quantity]).
+The names in brackets indicate the tables and fields.

-To see the whole expression the column must be widened by dragging the column to the right edge.
+To see the entire expression, widen the column by dragging its right edge.

-1. Put the query in the Datasheet View.
+1. Switch the query back to Datasheet View.

 2. Close the query